8th -12th July 2019

 No programming or scripting experience is necessary and we will assume no prior knowledge of command line programming, those with previous expertise using the Linux console or R are most welcome and we aim to provide something new for everyone.
 The practical sessions will be run using Amazon Web Services (AWS) linux servers, participants must bring their own computer system.
 Instructions for pre-installing software will be provided.

 The workshop is delivered over 5 days (see the detailed curriculum below).
 The lectures are interactive with active discussion where asking questions is strongly encouraged.
-A key aspect of this course are practical sessions in primer development, bioinformatic analysis of high throughput sequence data, and data visualization as well as a project planning exercise to apply what you learned in this course.

 COURSE + REFRESHMENTS

 > 30 days before the start date = 30% cancellation fee

 < 30 days before the start date= No Refund.